 - Practical tools to manage self-care

-This course will take place across three 80-minute sessions.
+This course will take place across three 80-minute sessions (NOTE: we will be creative about the final session so that you don't have miss too much of the conference).
 The format of the course will be highly interactive.

 Session 1: Reflect

 The first session is about going back to basics and providing space for participants to individually reflect on their core values and what makes for a meaningful life.
 The aim of this session is to define in broad terms the things that are important to say yes to across all areas of life.
 You will not be required to share the details of these exercises but can participate in discussions more generally.

 Session 2: Re-claim

 The second session is about getting practical.
 We will explore why we might feel the need to say yes more than we can handle and, on the other side, when and why it is good to say yes.
 This leads to practical strategies such as: scheduling all areas of life, how to create a pause before answering requests, how to evaluate requests against values, purpose and existing commitments etc., and how to say no.

 The third session will focus on practical personal tools to reconnect the self through good self-care practices.
 A variety of self-care options will be explored based on your interests, covering exercise, social life, creativity outlets and so on.
 This sessions will involve a mix of participant-led discussion, and demonstration and practical experience.

 The final activity will involve each person creating their own action plan for how they plan to build self-care into their own routines.

 You will be offered the possibility to participate in a dedicated follow-up virtual session two months after the course, e.g., using Zoom (max 50 participants), including the small group breakout feature of Zoom.
 Two dates will be provided if there are more than 50 interested people.